Mount Berry Mall: 2003-2010: Later years

-2012-present: Later decline
+2012-present: New stores

 In October 2012, Hull Property Group, based in Augusta, revealed their acquisition of the mall.
 In January 2016, Sears announced its impending closure, scheduled for March 26, 2016.
 In 2020, Hull Property Group initiated renovations at the mall, including the installation of new flooring and lighting, enhancements to public restrooms, and improvements to the HVAC system.
 Concurrently, they decided to rename the mall as Mount Berry Mall.

 In June 2020, news surfaced that JCPenney would cease operations around October 2020 as part of a nationwide plan to close 154 stores.
-Following the closure of JCPenney, Dunham's Sports and Belk stood as the sole remaining anchor tenants.
+Following the closure of JCPenney, Dunham's Sports and Belk stood as the sole remaining anchor tenants until Rural King opened.
 In 2025, it was announced that Rural King will open in the former Sears location as its anchor tenant.
-Construction on the new anchor tenant began in August 2025.
+Construction on the new anchor tenant began in August 2025 and Rural King opened on March 19, 2026.